yakamara/yform/plugins/tools/assets/inputmask/README_numeric.md

 Number of fractionalDigits
 Default: "*"

+The value can be a number, *, or a quantifier syntax like 2,4 When the quantifier syntax is used, the digitsOptional option is ignored

 ### digitsOptional
 Specify wheter the digits are optional.
 Default: true

+### enforceDigitsOnBlur
+Enforces the decimal part when leaving the input field.

 ### groupSize
 Define the grouping of the integer part.